Jedrick Wills Jr. Scouting Report

 Mid-to-Late First Round

-Jedrick Wills Jr. is a fantastic prospect that has spent his collegiate career at right tackle.
+Jedrick Wills Jr. is a fantastic prospect that has spent his collegiate career at right tackle, as outlined in this scouting report.
 Wills Jr. has very impressive game film and should carry that over into the NFL Combine and the Alabama Pro Day.
 His athleticism is perhaps the best of all first round offensive tackles.
 I have Jedrick Wills Jr. listed as being able to play either tackle position from day one in the NFL.
 If he declares for the 2020 NFL Draft, we could see him off the board within the top fifteen picks, although I think it’s more likely to see him drafted in the twenties.